 With such a large range of knee supports on sale, which is the best knee support for walking?
-Well this really depends on whether you have any specific injury, or whether you just want a bit of extra confidence for weak or unstable knees.
+Well this really depends on whether you have any specific knee injures, or whether you just want a bit of extra confidence for weak or unstable knees.

 In general a walking knee support should provide a good level of support, yet still allow enough range of motion so you can walk as you normally would.
 There is usually a trade off between range of movement and support level.
 So getting the right knee support for you is important.